What teenagers worry about: top teenage issues

-The teenage years are a time of rapid growth and change – physically, mentally and socially.
+The teenage years are a time of rapid growth and change, physically, mentally, emotionally and socially.
 For some teenagers, change can be scary, whereas others take it in their stride.

-If you add economic change, job security, globalisation and mental health to the usual teenage issues, it isn’t surprising that your child can sometimes feels quite worried.
+If you add economic change, job security, globalisation, climate change and mental health to the mix of teenage issues, it’s not surprising that your child sometimes feels quite worried.

 It’s normal for teenagers to have worries and fears.
 Treating every worry as a big problem can do more harm than good.
 If you do, your child might start to see the world as unsafe and dangerous.
 Not all worries need professional help.

 When to be concerned about worried teenagers

 When worries won’t go away, get worse or interfere with your child’s daily life, this could be a sign that your child is struggling with anxiety.

 Here are some signs that your child might need some help with anxiety:

 - Worries that won’t go away: this is when your child is feeling ‘on edge’ or ‘wound up’ most of the time, is generally worried about a lot of things for no clear reason, or can’t relax.

 - Worries that get worse over time: this is when your child avoids situations or people, feels panicky in some situations, has bad thoughts that are hard to control, or has physical symptoms like increased sweating, fast heartbeat, headaches, stomach cramps, nausea, rapid breathing or diarrhoea.